Until the manuscript for PSORTb v.3.0 is released, if you use PSORTb in your research, please cite one of the following, noting the software version:

 The original version of PSORT was developed by Kenta Nakai, at the Human Genome Center, Institute for Medical Science, University of Tokyo, Japan.
 The Brinkman Laboratory later headed development of PSORTb, an updated version of the PSORT algorithm designed for bacterial proteins.
 Bio::Tools::PSort and its associated modules were originally written by Cory Spencer of the Simon Fraser University Brinkman Laboratory.
-The package is currently maintained by Matthew Laird and all inquiries, patches and comments should be sent to him at email@example.com.
+All inquiries, patches and comments should be sent to email@example.com.

 To read about the latest features, see the Changes file included in the downloadable PSORTb package.

 The author invites feedback on Bio::Tools::PSort.
 If you find a bug, please send the information described in the BUGS section below.